jfhovinne/pycm15/README.md

 # pycm15 #

-A lightweight Python interface to the CM15 X10 controller
+A lightweight Python interface to the CM15 X10 controller (a.k.a.
+CM15A).

-Reads and writes X10 events and commands
+Reads and writes X10 events and commands.

-Requires PyUSB library (0.x version)
+Requires PyUSB library (0.x version).

 ## Usage example ##